universe-builders/universe-builders.github.io/void-survivors/monetization-plan.md

 As the game is supported new classes will be released.

+This is a common monetization strategy in games that have numerous characters or character classes, including RPGs and fighting games.

+Games that have used this strategy successfully include:
+* League of Legends
+* Multiversus
+* Rainbow six siege

 ## Character Customization

 Players will want to express their individuality, especially in larger groups where they may get lost in a crowd of other players.
 Players will be able purchase skins to customize their characters.
 Each class will have unique skins, allowing a player to purchase unique looks for each of their classes.

+This is a common monetization strategy that was first popularized by League of Legends and has been used in most free-to-play games.

+Games that have used this strategy successfully include:
+* CSGO
+* Dota 2
+* Valorant
+* Among Us
+* Rust